 Visit a Cheese Farm in Southern Minnesota

 The story behind the sheep’s milk cheese of Shepherd's Way Farms in Nerstrand, a 15-minute drive from both Northfield and Faribault, is as grittily inspiring as the cheese is delicious.
-The Read family (wife Jodi makes the cheese while husband Steven tends to the flock) fought to rebuild their farm after a devastating 2005 fire, becoming one of the state's star creameries after years of painstaking work.
+The Read family (wife Jodi makes the cheese while husband Steven tends to the flock) fought to rebuild their farm after a devastating 2005 fire and turned it into one of the state's star creameries after years of painstaking work.
 That effort was capped by a successful 2015 Kickstarter campaign that raised more than $60,000 to build more barns.

 Prairie Hollow Farm, 30 minutes northeast of Rochester, produces a cornucopia of food including cheese, bread made from Kulm wheat grown on the farm, grass-fed beef, pork and vegetables.
-Its offerings can be found at a number of places, including at the farm itself and at the Rochester Farmers Market.
+The farm's offerings can be found at a number of places, including the farm itself and at the Rochester Farmers Market.
 Tours (including samples) are offered for $25 per person, with family and group rates available.

 Where to Buy Minnesota Cheeses: Shops, Markets & Caves